First Contact Resolution - is it the right metric?

 Is a high FCR ever a bad thing?

-Yes and no. Let us explain.
+It can be.
+Let us explain.

 Most of those questions can be answered first time, thus you get a higher FCR score.